eMedicine World Medical Library

 Antibodies to the GM1 ganglioside component of peripheral nerves have been described.
 This GM1 ganglioside is also present in RBC membranes and in the central nervous system.
 Decreases in GM3 and sialoparagloboside components of RBC membranes have been noted.
 These gangliosides are also present throughout the nervous system.

-Many of the patients with McLeod syndrome have cardiomyopathy or hemolytic anemia, features not as commonly noted in the autosomal cases.
+Many of the patients with MLS have cardiomyopathy or hemolytic anemia, features not as commonly noted in the autosomal cases.

-In two recent reviews, Bosman and De Franceschi and Corrocher have also summarized several studies of non-McLeod NA that have shown abnormalities in the aforementioned band 3 region.
-Changes in band 3 structure do not only lead to alterations in erythrocyte shape but also to altered anion transport characteristics and increased age-related autoimmunoreactivity, with anti-band 3 antibodies noted in patients with NA.
+Bosman and De Franceschi have also summarized several studies of non-McLeod NA that have shown abnormalities in the aforementioned band 3 region.
+[10, 11] Changes in band 3 structure do not only lead to alterations in erythrocyte shape but also to altered anion transport characteristics and increased age-related autoimmunoreactivity, with anti-band 3 antibodies noted in patients with NA.
 Elaborating on this latter point, echinocytes are normally aging misshapen RBCs reported to have band 3 abnormalities as well.

 Brain band 3 change is also tied to neuronal degeneration and has been linked generally to extrapyramidal movement disorders and axonal neuropathies.